 Set Up Social Media

 Which social media platforms you use are up to you.
-However, I would recommend using Facebook and Pinterest at least.
-Facebook because it is the ‘standard’ social media, that nearly everyone uses, and Pinterest because it is a fantastic source of blog traffic.
+However, I would recommend using Facebook and Linkedin at least.
+Facebook because it is the ‘standard’ social media, that nearly everyone uses, and Linkedin because it is a fantastic place to network.

-Depending on your niche, you may find Instagram, Youtube, Tiktok, or something else useful.
+Depending on your preferences, you may find Instagram, Youtube, Tiktok, or something else useful.
 In the end, this decision is up to you.
-However, it’s better to focus on a few platforms and do them well, then to split your time and focus and to do every platform mediocrely.
+However, it’s better to focus on a few platforms and do them well, than to split your time and focus and do every platform mediocrely.

 Start Writing Content!